 It’s also a way for B2B brands to position themselves at the forefront of their industries.

-B2B social media helps amplify your executives’ thought leadership.
+B2B social media marketing strategy helps amplify your executives’ thought leadership.

 Thought leadership is a critical element of B2B branding, and social media is an excellent way to amplify it.
 From columns your leaders contribute to magazines or trade publications, to interviews on podcasts, thought leadership content is widely popular on social media.
 Sharing it this way can lead to additional placements, attract influencers, and of course, increase brand awareness among your target audience.